Public art in Basel

 Next to the collegiate house of the University of Basel at Petersplatz, you will find the sculpture Lehrer und Schüler by Basel sculptor and artist Alexander Zschokke.
 It is reminiscent of the classical antiquity and religious sculptures of the Middle Ages.
 The larger-than-life figure conveys discipline, knowledge and honour – values that the oldest university in Switzerland (founded in 1460) still embodies to this day.

-If you now take the Rheinsprung back to Grossbasel, you will find another work of art by an artist from Basel on a wall on the left-hand side: Gänseliesel by Samuel Buri looks somewhat unfinished.
+If you now take the Rheinsprung, you will find another work of art by an artist from Basel on a wall on the left-hand side: Gänseliesel by Samuel Buri looks somewhat unfinished.
 The mural looks like a black-and-white image, with the artist’s utensils on a set of scaffolding.
 It’s the perfect optical illusion.

 Now walk up the Rheinsprung to the Picassoplatz, where you will find the sculpture L’homme aux bras écartés – a weatherproof version of the original work by Pablo Picasso.